Skip to main content

 Samsung Bespoke NSI6DB990012AA Induction Range

-Beyond basic functionality, though, this range also boasts a lot of upgraded smart features that we didn't know we needed.
-The large, 7-inch control panel is intuitive and shows recipes and even tells you about local weather.
+Beyond basic functionality, this range also boasts many upgraded smart features we didn't know we needed.
+The large, 7-inch control panel is intuitive, showing recipes and even local weather.
 Not to mention, you can connect it to smart devices to answer phone calls and monitor your Ring doorbell.

 Plus, there's an internal oven camera that you can monitor via the SmartThings app (or your Samsung TV or Family Hub refrigerator) to check on food as it cooks or even record time-lapse videos of your creations.